wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-2.rst

 reserve the right to incorporate jokes in that website, so don't treat it that seriously overall :-)

-We hope to provide you with more frequent updates on the progress and in meantime I would like to encourage people to donate towards the step 2, which is making it **really** fast.
+We hope to provide you with more frequent updates on the progress, and in the meantime I would like to encourage people to donate towards the step 2, which is about making numpypy **really** fast.

 Cheers,
-fijal & the PyPy tem
+fijal & the PyPy team

 .. `nightly report`: http://buildbot.pypy.org/numpy-status/latest.html